siggame/Joueur.py/README.md

 ### Vagrant

 Install [Vagrant][vagrant] and [Virtualbox][virtualbox] in order to use the Vagrant configuration we provide which satisfies all build dependencies inside of a virtual machine.
 This will allow for development with your favorite IDE or editor on your host machine while being able to run the client inside the virtual machine.
-Vagrant will automatically sync the changes you make into the virutal machine that it creates.
+Vagrant will automatically sync the changes you make into the virtual machine that it creates.
 In order to use vagrant **after installing the aforementioned requirements** simply run from the root of this client:

 ```bash
 vagrant up